sptrakesh/crrc/README.md

 are provided:

-*  Retrieve all - Clients may retrieve the current list of institution types as a JSON array by making a POST request to the `/institutionTypes` endpoint.
+*  Retrieve all - Clients may retrieve the current list of institution types as a JSON array by making a `GET` request to the `/institutionTypes` endpoint.
 *  Retrieve - Clients may retrieve a `JSON` object representing an institution type by its unique `id` value by making a `GET` request to the `/institutionTypes/id/<id of type>/data` endpoint.